 In the second post of vCenter installation on Windows Server 2012 R2 with Microsoft SQL Server 2014, I will cover vCenter Databases creation and ODBC connectivity.

 I used ISO VMware-VIMSetup-all-5.5.0-2183112-20140901-update02.iso which translates to the following version of vCenter Server 5.5 Update 2b, released 09 OCT 2014 with build number 2183111.

 Microsoft SQL Server 2014 configuration

 - Open SQL Server 2014 Management Studio and authenticate with username and password.

 - In SQL Server 2014 Management Studio and navigate to Security \ Logins and click New Login.

-- In previous post we created application user called ap-mssql and ap-vcenter.
-I used ap-mssql user to start all SQL Server 2014 services and ap-vcenter will be used to start all VMware services.
-I will use ap-mssql user to connect between vCenter and SQL server.
+- In a previous post, we created application user called ap-mssql and ap-vcenter.
+I used the ap-mssql user to start all SQL Server 2014 services and ap-vcenter will be used to start all VMware services.
+I will use the ap-mssql user to connect to vCenter and SQL server.